-- Set various motion modes (profiles, PVT, PT, electronic gearing or camming, etc.) - Change the motion modes and/or the motion parameters - Execute homing sequences - Control the program flow through: - Conditional jumps and calls of MPL functions - MPL interrupts generated on pre-defined or programmable conditions (protections triggered, transitions on limit switch or capture inputs, etc.) - Waits for programmed events to occur - Handle digital I/O and analog input signals - Execute arithmetic and logic operations - Perform data transfers between axes - Control motion of an axis from another one via motion commands sent between axes - Send commands to a group of axes (multicast).
+- Change the motion modes and/or the motion parameters - Execute homing sequences1 - Control the program flow through: - Conditional jumps and calls of MPL functions - MPL interrupts generated on pre-defined or programmable conditions (protections triggered, transitions on limit switch or capture inputs, etc.) - Waits for programmed events to occur - Handle digital I/O and analog input signals - Execute arithmetic and logic operations - Perform data transfers between axes - Control motion of an axis from another one via motion commands sent between axes - Send commands to a group of axes (multicast).
 This includes the possibility to start simultaneously motion sequences on all the axes from the group - Synchronize all the axes from a network

-In order to program a motion using MPL you need MotionPRO Developer software platform.
+In order to program a motion using MPL you need MotionPro Developer software platform.

 5.2.2.
-Installing MotionPRO Suite
+Installing MotionPro Suite

-MotionPRO Suite is an integrated development environment for the setup and motion programming of ElectroCraft programmable drives.
+MotionPro Suite is an integrated development environment for the setup and motion programming of ElectroCraft programmable drives.
 It comes with an Update via Internet tool through which you can check if your software version is up-to-date, and when necessary download and install the latest updates.